ermlikeyeah/ermlikeyeah.github.io/now.md

 I have left my studio head and board room life behind and these days work as a freelancer, usually doing service or product work (usually designing), _sometimes_ helping look at operations stuff.

 I am currently helping the Ministry of Housing, Communities and Local Government map their services.
-I have a contract until late March 2021.
+I have a contract until late June 2021.

 I try to write [week notes](/tags#weeknotes) which sometimes mention work and a more specific [monthly work note](/tags#work%20notes).